Aashishsharma/Learnings/RDBMS/RDBMS.md

 ### TODO

-triggers
-cursors
-2. Calling stored procs from nodejs and nestjs
+1. Calling stored procs from nodejs and nestjs
-9. Techniques for handling large volumes of data efficiently. / Using partitioning and sharding for scalability. (to do in scalibility)
+2. Techniques for handling large volumes of data efficiently. / Using partitioning and sharding for scalability. (to do in scalibility)